 - a.
-Weight loss programs including dietary and nutritional treatment in connection with obesity unless prescribed for the purposes of meeting authorization requirements to undergo bariatric surgery, as determined by the Health Plan.
+Weight loss programs unless prescribed for the purposes of meeting authorization requirements to undergo bariatric surgery, as determined by the Health Plan.
 This does not include Nutritional Counseling as provided in Section 4.F.
 Covered Services, Nutritional Counseling. - b.
 Any diet control program, treatment, or supply for weight reduction unless prescribed for the purposes of meeting authorization requirements to undergo bariatric surgery, as determined by the Health Plan.